 The latest reported incident was fatal.
 A fire believed ignited by a charging hoverboard killed a toddler and critically injured two others on March 11 in Harrisburg, Pennsylvania.
 Ashanti Hughes, 3, was pronounced dead while two other girls were hospitalized in critical condition.
 (Read news story)

 If you or a loved one were injured in a fire started by a Hoverboard, you should contact Kline & Specter, PC, a Philadelphia-based law firm with a long record of winning multi-million dollar verdicts and settlements in product liability cases, many of them against some of the largest corporations in the United States.
-The firm has more than 40 attorneys, including five who are also medical doctors.
+The firm has 50 attorneys, including five who are also medical doctors.

 The Hoverboard hazard has come to light over the past few years.
 A family in Nashville saw their home destroyed in early 2016, with a Hoverboard the suspected cause.
 This past January, a family in Washington, D.C., was displaced following a fire at their house that was blamed on a hoverboard that caught fire as it was charging.
 Hoverboard related fires have been reported across the world, including Canada, England and Saudi Arabia.